ryanmclaughlin/styledrop/README.md

 2. Double click `Style Drop.sketchplugin` for auto installation.

 ### Known Issues
-1. Because of Sketch some limitations (no event-tracking, yet), there plugin uses a timer method.
-So you have about 5 seconds to choose the next plugin.
+1. Because of Sketch some limitations (no event-tracking, yet), this plugin uses a timer method.
+So you have about 5 seconds to select the layer.

 ### TODO:
 - [ ] Multiple layer support